DRO: Deep Recurrent Optimizer for Video to Depth

 \section{Introduction}

-Structure-from-motion (SfM)~\cite{schonberger2016structure} is a fundamental task in computer vision and essential for numerous applications such as robotics, autonomous driving, augmented reality, and 3D reconstruction.
-Given a sequence of images, SfM methods optimize depth maps and camera poses to recover the 3D structure of a scene.
-Traditional methods solve the Bundle-Adjustment (BA) problem~\cite{triggs1999bundle}, where the re-projection error between reprojected 3D scene points and 2D image feature points are minimized iteratively.
+\IEEEPARstart{V}{ideo} to depth (V2D) is a fundamental task in computer vision and essential for numerous applications such as robotics, autonomous driving, augmented reality, and 3D reconstruction.
+Given a sequence of images, V2D methods optimize depth maps and camera poses to recover the 3D structure of a scene.
+Traditional methods solve the Bundle-Adjustment (BA) problem, where the re-projection error between reprojected 3D scene points and 2D image feature points are minimized iteratively.

 Recently, deep-learning-based methods have dominated most benchmarks and demonstrated advantages over traditional methods~\cite{fu2018deep, guizilini20203d, tang2018ba, teed2020deepv2d, ummenhofer2017demon, wei2020deepsfm}.
-Earlier learning-based methods~\cite{eigen2014depth, jayaraman2015learnpose, lee2019big, ummenhofer2017demon} directly regress the depth maps and camera poses from the input images, but the domain knowledge such as multi-view geometry is ignored.
+Earlier learning-based methods~\cite{eigen2014depth, jayaraman2015learnpose, lee2019big, ummenhofer2017demon} directly regress the depth maps and camera poses from the input images.
 To combine the strength of neural networks and traditional geometric methods, more recent works formulate the geometric-based optimization as differentiable layers and embed them in a learning framework~\cite{tang2018ba, teed2020deepv2d, yu2020fast}.